react-figma/awesome-figma/README.md

 > [**Figma**](https://www.figma.com/) has become very popular in the Design community.
 How much do you know about it?

-A curated list of awesome Sketch videos, articles, plugins, whatever, for designers, developers, or neither.
+A curated list of awesome Figma videos, articles, plugins, whatever, for designers, developers, or neither.

 Found something cool?
 Please, **[contribute](contributing.md)**!